Exploring the Alphabet of English Idioms: A Journey through ‘O’

 Justifications:

 This is an idiom because it figuratively refers to something being excessive or exaggerated, going beyond what is considered normal or reasonable.
-The phrase uses "over the top" to describe going beyond limits, not a literal object but rather a metaphor for excess.
+The idiom uses "over the top" to describe going beyond limits, not a literal object but rather a metaphor for excess.

 Origin: